apiad/lovelaice/Readme.md

 Here are some features under active development:

+- JSON mode, reply with a JSON object if invoked with `--json`.
 - Integrate with `instructor` for robust JSON responses.
 - Integrate with `rich` for better CLI experience.
 - Keep conversation history in context.